communitiesuk/mhclg_svelte_component_library/static/documentation/best-practice-guides/TilesServer.md

 # Tile server
+This docs will instruct on how to set up a local tile server on a machine.
+The below instructions have been used used with mac, in theory they should work with windows however this has not been tested.

+It is good to test the tiles locally on a machine before uploading to blob storage or other cloud storage location to ensure they are have the data needed and that data can be extracted by an app.

-Set up tile-server to serve the tiles locally
+## Set up tile-server to serve the tiles locally

 Make a server.cjs file that looks like this: